How to Apply for Disability Benefits (SSDI) in Pennsylvania

 The Social Security process is tedious and arduous in nature.
 Claimants who are represented generally have a greater chance of success as they are more likely to meet deadlines and to properly submit evidence and testimony.

 Filing for benefits can be a daunting task.
 The social security system is highly complex, and imposes stringent technical requirements on disability claimants.
-When you’re already seriously ill or injured, you shouldn’t have to struggle with navigating the system on your own: you deserve the support of a knowledgeable Philadelphia SSDI lawyer.
+When you’re already seriously ill or injured, you shouldn’t have to struggle with navigating the system on your own: you deserve the support of a knowledgeable Philadelphia disability benefits lawyer.

 At Young, Marr & Associates, our legal team has over 20 years of experience helping the residents of Pennsylvania obtain the benefits they deserve.
 Whether you’re still in the process of filing or ready to appeal a denial, we can help guide you through the process.
 Call us today to talk about how we can assist you.